![]() |

 How to Get to Nantucket Island, MA | |

-| You can get to Nantucket by airplane from Boston, Hyannis, Martha's Vineyard or New Bedford, by car ferry from Hyannis, or by passenger ferry from Hyannis, Harwich Port or Martha's Vineyard. | ||
+You can get to Nantucket by plane from Boston, Hyannis, Martha's Vineyard, New Bedford or New York City; by car ferry from Hyannis, or by passenger ferry from Hyannis, Harwich Port or Martha's Vineyard. | ||

 |